 How do I get There?

-Whilst there is a local airport, St. Gallen-Altenrhein, nearby, it deals mostly with domestic flights.
-The city is about an hour away by train from Zurich International Airport and is also only an hour away from Munich on the high speed train.
+Whilst there is a local airport, St. Gallen-Altenrhein nearby, it deals mostly with domestic flights.
+The city is about an hour away by train from

 What Should I see When I’m There?

 A must is the Abbey with its stunning collection of books and manuscripts.
 There’s also a museum detailing the founding and development of the city.
-Nearby there’s an excellent art museum but for those less interested in the cultural aspects there you should visit the brewery museum which has tours as well as a fascinating beer bottle and label collection.
+Nearby there’s an excellent art museum but for those less interested in the cultural aspects there you could visit the brewery museum which has tours as well as a fascinating beer bottle and label collection.
 Finally you can visit the Textilmuseum which highlights the importance textile manufacture played in the growth of the city in the 18th and 19th centuries.

 And What can I do?

 For the active you can swim in the three lakes called ‘die drei Weihern’ on the hill outside the city, you can ski in winter, visit the wildlife park or visit the botanical gardens which have over eight thousand specimens of plants.
+To find out more about the town, take a guided tour that leaves the main square at 10 am and 2 pm each day.

 What can I buy in St. Gallen?